Sunday, 27 March 2016

 So in come the hapless customers to the Tattoo Fixers studio where they are greeted by a chirpy receptionist who chummily joins in all of the consultations.
 After the tattoo artists and receptionist gasp in horror at the dreadful tattoo (we always see their open-mouthed reactions before we see the actual tattoo) they have a scarily brief consultation, do a few sketches, and set about covering up the offending tattoo - and here's what makes this programme great - with an even WORSE tattoo.

 Aye there's the rub.
-In order to cover up the original "artwork" the new tattoo has to be quite big - and the tattoo artists (who are well festooned with tattoos themselves) are not shy of making it very big indeed!
+In order to cover up the original "artwork" the new tattoo has to be quite big - and the tattoo artists (who are well festooned with tattoos themselves) are not shy about making it very big indeed!
 Bigger, I think, than it needs to be.

 Big and solid, with dark colours.
 The designs I saw this week included a wolf's head howling at the moon, a coiled up snake, and a bizarre deaths head surrounded by roses.
 I almost preferred the urinating football player!
 Well not really, but the huge tattoos on this programme are, in my opinion, very ugly.
-I don't have a tattoo myself although I have considered it, so I'm not against tattoos per se and I have seen tattoos that look very attractive.
+I don't have a tattoo myself although I have considered it, so I'm not against tattoos per se, and I have seen tattoos that look very attractive.
 But not these ones!

 The customers invariably say that they love their new tattoos, but I'm not so sure; I think I can see some of them flinching when they look in the mirror.
 Then they quickly adjust their shocked features into a big smile.
 I watched the programme in absolute fascination and can't wait to tune in again.